Fordalex/power-in-numbers/readme/testing.md

 On the profile page there are four different sections:
 Checking the session data has been sorted correctly:
-Delete all sessions then, create four sessions:
+Delete all sessions if any have been created, then create four sessions:
  1. Session type: 'running', length 1 hour, motivated 10, difficulty 10, effort 10, distance 10 miles.
  2. Session type: 'weightlifting', length 30 mins, motivated 5, difficulty 5, effort 5, and in the weightlifting table.
 Exercise: Bench Press, Sets: 5, Reps: 5, Weight: 50kg, add another row.
 Exercise: Skull Crushers, Sets: 5, Reps: 5, Weight: 10kg.
  3. Session type: 'walking', length 45 mins, motivated 10, difficulty 10, effort 10, distance 10 miles.